makovalab/lab-website/content/news/2026-04-28-Book excerpt/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = ""
 +++
+Congratulations to Kateryna on her interview with Roxanne Khamsi in a new book Beyond Inheritance.
+You can read the interview here.
 <br>
 {{< figure
       class="image-center"